shoobiedoo/Data-Viewer/README.md

 # Data-Viewer
-Uploads and fetches data on a react app (Assignment for invsto) Have used postgres as DB and storing data in a table named stock inside the data_viewer_db.
+Uploads and fetches data on a react app with fastapi backend (Assignment for invsto) Have used postgres as DB and storing data in a table named stock inside the data_viewer_db.

 Commands to download DB :